Lazrius/FoundryVTT-Typescript-Module-Template/README.md

 mv FoundryVTT-Typescript-Module-Template MyCoolModule
 cd MyCoolModule

-: You'll need to change the remote to be away from the template remote. git remote set-url origin git@github.com:YourName/YourRepo.git
+: You\'ll need to change the remote to be away from the template remote. git remote set-url origin git@github.com:YourName/YourRepo.git

 : Install our dependcies